sap-tutorials/Tutorials/tutorials/abap-environment-abap-sql/abap-environment-abap-sql.md

   - Create an ODBC data source
   - Open an ODBC connection in Microsoft Excel and access data

-Always replace `####` with your initials or group number.
+>Always replace `####` with your initials or group number.

 ---
-We would like to show you how you can access CDS view entities in an ABAP system using SQL via ODBC.
+You will learn how you can access CDS view entities in an ABAP system using SQL via ODBC.
 Open Database Connectivity (ODBC) is a standard API for accessing databases.

 [ACCORDION-BEGIN [Step 1: ](Overview)]
 To access CDS view entities in an ABAP system via ODBC, these entities first need to be properly exposed in the back–end system before accessing them via the **ODBC driver for ABAP** in an ODBC application.
 The ODBC application could be any client tool capable of loading an ODBC driver or it could be a program written in a program language capable of using an ODBC driver (e.g. C, C++, python, node.js, PHP).
 In this tutorial, we will show the Microsoft Excel use case on Windows.
 The **ODBC driver for ABAP** itself is available on Windows and Linux.